Title IX: Protections for transgender students

-In May 2020, the Trump administration's Department of Education contended that the rights of cisgender (biological) women are infringed upon by transgender women.
+In May 2020, the Trump administration's Department of Education contended that the rights of cisgender women are infringed upon by transgender women.
 The Education Department started to withhold federal funding to schools which affirm the identities of transgender athletes.

 In August 2020, the United States Court of Appeals for the Eleventh Circuit affirmed a 2018 lower court ruling in Adams v.
 The School Board of St. Johns County, Florida that discrimination on the basis of gender identity is discrimination "on the basis of sex" and is prohibited under Title IX (federal civil rights law) and the Equal Protection Clause of the 14th Amendment to the US Constitution.

 In December 2020, the "Protect Women in Sports" Act was introduced to the U.S. House of Representatives.
 It would block schools from receiving federal funding if transgender girls and nonbinary people are allowed to compete on girls' sports teams at those schools.
-It was sponsored by Representatives Tulsi Gabbard, a Democrat, and Markwayne Mullin, a Republican.
+It was sponsored by Representatives Tulsi Gabbard, a Democrat at the time, and Markwayne Mullin, a Republican.

+In 2021, the Biden administration took steps to reinstate some of the protections for transgender students that had been rescinded under the Trump administration.
+These included two executive orders—13988 in January 2021 and 14021 in March 2021—which were supported by the US Department of Education, though their ability to implement their guidance was limited in June 2022 within the states of Alabama, Alaska, Arizona, Arkansas, Georgia, Idaho, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, Ohio, Oklahoma, Tennessee, South Carolina, South Dakota, and West Virginia.

+On January 9, 2025, U.S. District court judge Danny C. Reeves of Kentucky struck down the Biden administration's expanded protections, striking down the change nationwide.

+In Donald Trump's second term, the Department of Education reverted to 2022 regulations on protections based on gender identity under Title IX.
+On January 20, 2025, President Donald Trump issued Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government which, for the purposes of the federal government, defined the sex of a person as their sex at conception.
+It also said that this sex could not be changed during a person's life.
+The order also rescinded Biden's executive orders 13988 and 14021 which defined a person's sex as their self assessed gender identity.
+In February, President Trump signed Executive Order 14201, directing the federal government to interpret Title IX rules as prohibiting transgender girls and women from female sports.

+In April, the Department of Justice and Department of Education launched the Title IX Special Investigations Team to streamline investigations into violations of policies prohibiting transgender women and girls from sports teams and restrooms, stating in a news release that the team would "protect students, and especially female athletes, from the pernicious effects of gender ideology in school programs and activities."
+The LGBTQ advocacy group GLAAD accused the initiative of wasting taxpayer resources and warned such bans "endanger all girls as they risk invasive genital exams and other expensive 'verification.'"